cccu-uk/U10130_FCP_Practicals/content/Logic_Gates/Logic_Gates.md

 ![Clock Input with AND Gate](Figures/CLK_AND_Circuit.PNG)

-Like with all other circuits so far, right click a component and them labels as shown above.
+Like with all other circuits so far, right click a component and them label as shown above.

-You will notice that when you right click the Clock Input you will get additional options, replicate the image below:
+You will notice that when you right click the Clock Input you will get additional options.
+Replicate the image below:

 ![Clock Input Options](Figures/CLK_Options.PNG)